 Joan had asked me to bake shortbread, so I showed the visitors how to make the mixture by rubbing the butter and flour in a large bowl to make breadcrumbs.
 Then I added egg yolks to make a dough.
 (I saved the egg whites to make some Coconut Macaroons later.)
 The Rangers took it in turns to roll out the dough and cut into biscuits shapes, topping some with glace cherries and pricking others with a fork to make a decoration.
 Then it was into the oven for around 25 minutes until baked.

 Rub the butter into the flour and add the sugar.
 Then add the egg yolks and work into the flour as quickly as possible, making a dry dough.
 The mixture must be kept dry.
 Roll out an ½ inch/1 cm thick and cut into rounds.
 Put a cherry in the centre.
 Bake for 25 minutes in a slow oven.
 (300F, Mark 2, 150C)

 Take care with the oven door

 I really got into the hang of baking on the Range and the biscuits soon disappeared with the visitors saying they were the best biscuits they had ever tasted!
 What are your favourite biscuits?

 It was a #caketastic day out last week with a trip to the Cake and Bake Show in Manchester!

 It was trip down memory lane for me, since I spent many summer holidays in the city with my Great Aunt Emma.
-We travelled from Yorkshire by train to Manchester Central, and now this former railway station terminus has been converted to a major exhibition hall.
+We travelled from Yorkshire by train to Manchester Central Railway station, and now this former railway terminus has been converted to a major exhibition hall.

 Emma's Rock Buns were the best I’ve ever tasted.